MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - Justification for removing protection

 - Confirmation prompt before deleting an applied label

+- Support for variables in headers and footers, which includes different visual markings for different Office apps

 - Report an Issue link in the Help and Feedback dialog box